-We mentioned earlier that some select mortgage providers will lend to new applicants without a minimum employment history, but note that isn't the norm.
+We mentioned earlier that some select mortgage providers will lend to new applicants without a minimum employment history but note that isn't the norm.

-You'll usually pay higher interest and fees.
+You'll usually pay higher interest and fees on new job mortgages.

 For example, if you can attach a contract of employment for a certain number of years or prove that you have other income sources, your job history may not be a deciding factor.